SalomePlatform/shaper/src/SketchPlugin/doc/pointFeature.rst

 .. centered::
    Point

 Clicking in the view creates a point preview.
-In the case of click on an existing object constraint for the point will be created automatically.
+If an existing object is clicked, a constraint for the point will be created automatically.

 The point coordinates are displayed in the property panel.